grem11n/blog/content/post/velero.md

 Of course, Kubernetes is an eventually consistent system.
 So, your cluster should be Ok in some time.
 Moreover, you probably can take those odds in case of a disaster.
 However, you need to keep in mind those caveats whenever you need to restore a cluster or migrate to a new one.

 This brings us the second part of this story: _does it even makes sense to back up a Kubernetes cluster?_

+_Many thanks to [Maksym Vlasov](https://www.linkedin.com/in/maxymvlasov/) for his inputs and editing efforts!_